Is Nebraska's test for teacher candidates too hard and expensive? Legislature will decide

 Benson noted that David Steiner, executive director of the Johns Hopkins Institute for Education Policy, reviewed Nebraska's teacher prep approach for the Nebraska Department of Education and recommended that Praxis Core not be used as an entrance exam.

-Steiner, she said, concluded that they are expensive for applicants who take them multiple times and have not been shown to correlate with teaching effectiveness.
+Steiner, she said, concluded that tests are expensive for applicants who take them multiple times and have not been shown to correlate with teaching effectiveness.

 At least 17 states use the same tests and same passing scores as Nebraska either to enter a teacher prep program or for certification.